Google Street View in Asia: Controversies

 Google had to reshoot all images in Japan because the camera cars that took the original photographs were originally too high, leading to privacy concerns.
 Japanese houses are generally built quite close to the road.
 Roads are also narrow, often without pavements.
 Such factors led to privacy concerns with the original photographs.

-Police in South Korea raided Google offices in that country in order to determine if Street View was legal.
+Police in South Korea raided Google offices in that country in order to determine whether Street View was legal.

-In 2013, people in Tambon Sa-iap village, Song District in Phrae Province, Thailand, mistakenly believed that the Street View car was surveying the village for the unwanted Kaeng Suea Ten Dam project and blocked it, not allowing it to take photographs.
+In 2013, people in Tambon Sa-iap village, Song district in Phrae province, Thailand, mistakenly believed that the Street View car was surveying the village for the unwanted Kaeng Suea Ten Dam project and blocked it, not allowing it to take photographs.
 They also arrested the driver and interrogated him to determine if he was working for the dam project.
 He was released after swearing on the Buddha that his work was not related to the dam project.
 After confirming his story, the village's leaders apologized for the misunderstanding.

-In Indonesia, Google was forced by the Aceh City Government to remove almost every Street View image of Aceh in 2019, leaving exceptions to Langsa, Aceh Tamiang, Southeast Aceh, Aceh Singkil, and Subulussalam City (as well as Street View recordings of certain places that are not in roadways).
+In Indonesia, Google was forced by the Banda Aceh City Government to remove almost every Street View image of Aceh in 2019, leaving exceptions to Langsa, Aceh Tamiang, Southeast Aceh, Aceh Singkil, and Subulussalam City (as well as Street View recordings of certain places that are not in roadways).
 This incident was caused by some foreigners that were uploading inappropriate images, some of which contain two naked foreigners.
 One of them wrote the sentence "Protest sharia law." on his hand.
 The city government discovered this and considered suing Google, as well as asking it why the inappropriate images could be so easily shown to the public.
 The City Government also reported this incident to Ministry of Communication and Information Technology.
 With this incident, the government continues to use this as the main reason for defending the Law of Information and Electronic Transactions Act.